icpc-environment/icpc-environment-old/Readme.md

 ## User Profile Customization
 To customize the desktop icons, firefox bookmarks, or any other settings that are specific to a user's profile you have two options.
-1. Make the changes manually and somehow try to keep track of what you did(not recommended)
+1. Make the changes manually and somehow try to keep track of what you did so you can apply them next time you build an image(not recommended)
-2. Make the changes manually, then commit them into the git repository and push it upstream.
+2. Make the changes manually, then commit them into the git repository and push it upstream, so it will be used next time you build.

 By deafult the user profile is deployed from /etc/skel, which is a git repository.
 It will initially be on a different branch(chef does this for you).
 You should probably run: `git checkout master`.
-Then `git add` the files you want to include(try to think about whether it is necessary or not).
+Then `git add` the files you want to include(try to think about whether it is necessary or not; there are lots of cache type files that are not strictly necessary to include).
 Follow this with a `git commit` and a `git push` and your changes will be used next time the VM is rebuilt.

+To change the repository location, you will need to edit the `attributes/default.rb` file as described above.
+It is recommended to fork the repositories on github and update the urls as appropriate.

 The 'icpcadmin' user has their own git repository that the user is deployed from, so you have two different "profiles" that you can manage.
 I recommend placing shortcuts on the desktop of the admin user that link to the various administrative scripts available.